-The actual number on the scale can be influenced by many different factors from day to day.
-For example, natural weight fluctuates from gaining muscle through strength training or perhaps it’s that time of the month.
-Hormonal changes in women can lead to more water retention, which is also why you shouldn’t always rely on the scale.
+Many different factors can influence the actual number on the scale from day to day.
+Natural weight fluctuates, for example, as a result of gaining muscle through strength training or because it’s that time of the month.
+Water retention can be caused by hormonal changes in women, which is why you shouldn’t always rely on the scale.

 Additionally, if you’ve been working out, you may be gaining muscle and losing fat.

 Even if the scale doesn’t move, your clothes may start to feel looser as a result of this.

 Fluid fluctuations, muscle mass gain, and the weight of undigested food are all factors that can affect scale weight.
 Even if the scale reading doesn’t change much, you may be losing body fat.
 Keep that in mind and don’t let it discourage you.
 (2)

 Once a week, use a tape measure to track your progress around your waist, hips, and thighs.
 Even if the scale number doesn’t change much, measuring yourself and taking monthly photos of yourself can reveal you’re losing fat.

 If you must weigh yourself to stay motivated, do so no more than once a week, or even once every two weeks.